Partnerships for Schools

 Final Business Case and Contract Award

 The framework user and the Preferred Bidder finalise designs and seek all necessary consents.
-The framework user will complete a Final Business Case (FBC) which is approved by PfS and submitted to DCSF for endorsement.
+The framework user will complete a Final Business Case (FBC) which is approved by PfS.
 Once the FBC is approved, the contract can be awarded.

 It is expected that this stage should take 16 weeks.